 Successful networking is key to any kind of growth, and Longmont was a great place to find others concerned about the need for local farms that grow produce on healthy soils.
 One outcome of the many farm tours and conferences I attended while there was that we were able to develop a plan to expand healthy food networks that include local farmers, home and community gardeners, and local food advocates from Las Cruces to Longmont.
 Soon after we verbalized the plan, Suzanne Ricketts, a permaculture growers in Plano, Texas, agreed to join our effort.
-The map below shows an early outline of our core network.
-Members within this network will teach local growers and consumers the power of good microbes and minerals, and provide high quality nutritional supplements through direct market affiliates.
-This model will allow our team to directly address microbial and metabolic imbalances from the soil to the gut while creating revenue streams that promote the growth of debt free local farms with ready markets of motivated customers.
+As of May, 2018, our network includes members in New Mexico, Colorado, Texas, and Massachusetts.
+We are expanding daily.
+Members within our network are teaching local growers and consumers the power of microbes, mineral nutrients, networked economies, and natural health.
+Our members also provide access to income opportunities and high quality nutritional supplements through direct market affiliates.
+This model will allow our team to directly address microbial and metabolic imbalances from the soil to the gut while creating revenue streams that promote the growth of debt free local farms that are connected to local markets of motivated customers.

 Cultivating Victory Goes Live To Expand Dialogs Between Growers and Consumers.